nats-io/nats-site/content/doc/streaming/nats-streaming-intro.md

 description = ""
 category = "server"
 [menu.main]
-  name = "NATS Streaming"
+  name = "Introduction"
   weight = 1
-  identifier = "streaming-nats-streaming-intro-1"
+  identifier = "doc-streaming-intro"
   parent = "Event Streaming"
 +++

-# NATS Streaming

 NATS Streaming is a data streaming system powered by NATS, and written in the Go programming language.
 The executable name for the NATS Streaming server is `nats-streaming-server`.
 NATS Streaming embeds, extends, and interoperates seamlessly with the core NATS platform.
 The [NATS Streaming server](https://github.com/nats-io/nats-streaming-server) is provided as open source software under the Apache-2.0 license.
 Synadia actively maintains and supports the NATS Streaming server.